-- Acknowledgements
+Acknowledgements

 The FoodCorps community, including service members, alumni, staff, partners, and resource experts, has made this resource possible.
-We truly appreciate the input, guidance, and feedback from our network, which ensures we provide high quality, relevant resources for connecting kids to healthy food in school.
+We truly appreciate the input, guidance, and feedback from our network, which ensures we provide high quality, relevant resources for connecting kids to nourishing food in school.
 We would like to thank the following contributors: Whitney Cohen from Life Lab; Pam Koch from the Laurie M. Tisch Center for Food, Education & Policy at Teachers College, Columbia University; FoodCorps alumna and lead FoodCorps Lessons writer Sarah Nealon; Rachel Willis from Elevating Equity; and the FoodCorps Programs team.

 We also want to express deep gratitude to all our funding partners for supporting our mission, supporting hands-on education, and helping us create these teaching materials.
-We want to give special thanks the Walmart Foundation for supporting the development of the FoodCorps Healthy School Toolkit.